 About the author

-Joshua Luck is a content creator and graphic designer from Tennessee.
+The writer behind this guide to planning a trip to Nashville is Joshua Luck, a content creator and graphic designer from Tennessee.
 When he isn’t writing, Josh spends his time travelling, creating art and hiking with his dog.
 As a travel enthusiast, he currently runs the blog Vacation Lion.
-You can also find Vacation Lion on Twitter and Facebook.
+You can also find him on Twitter and Facebook.